-When a deficiency in a standard core adoption is identified, this procedure may be initiated by an individual school curriculum council or by a District level department
+When a deficiency in a standard core adoption is identified, this procedure may be initiated by an individual school Curriculum or Leadership Council or by a District level department

-Step 1: Submit MIS Form 1-2535 to the Instructional Support Services administrator.
+Step 1: Submit MIS Form 1-2535 to the Instructional Resources administrator.
 Identify the course being referenced and state the unavailability or inadequacies of state or district adopted core instructional materials.

-Step 2: Instructional Support Services shall give each individual request consideration, sending written approval to proceed with the non-adoption process to the person requesting the non-adopted core materials.
-The Instructional Support Services administrator does have at his/her discretion the right to require justification of the inadequacies as they relate to Sunshine State Standards, curriculum guides and curriculum frameworks.
+Step 2: Instructional Resources shall give each individual request consideration, sending written approval to proceed with the non-adoption process to the person requesting the non-adopted core materials.
+The Instructional Resources administrator does have at his/her discretion the right to require justification of the inadequacies as they relate to Sunshine State Standards, curriculum guides and curriculum frameworks.